Call Me by Fire

 It is a spin-off of the well-received Sisters Who Make Waves, which featured a similar premise with female celebrities.
 Both shows followed in the footsteps of trending idol group audition programs like Produce 101 and Idol Producer, with Call Me by Fire aiming to put together a range of experienced male entertainers and provide them opportunities to collaborate on stage.

 Aside from the main episodes, there are also special "Plus" episodes that can be accessed through paid subscription to Mango TV, featuring additional behind-the-scenes footage not aired in the main show.

+A second season premiered on August 19, 2022, featuring 4 members of Season 1's final "Singing Family" group, alongside 28 new celebrity contestants.

+In 2024, the Vietnamese production company named Yeah1 purchased the rights to the show's format and broadcast the reality show titled Anh Trai Vượt Ngàn Chông Gai.
+The program is jointly produced by the Arts Department of Vietnam Television (VTV) and 1Production, a subsidiary of Yeah1.

 Format

 The competition is carried out through a series of concerts, with the contestants performing in groups.
 Depending on the round's specific rules, the audience and a panel of industry experts vote for their favourite group performances and/or individual contestants.
 The resulting rankings determine which contestants are eliminated and/or how groupings are shuffled.
 Voting scores are also tabulated as "firepower," which acts as currency for contestant groups during bidding for the following concert's song selection and performance order.

 The show opened with a "Premiere Concert" introducing the 33 contestants.
 This was followed by five rounds with different groupings and concert themes.
 At the end of the fifth round, the remaining 22 contestants competed in a final "Family Formation Night" concert that determined the successful members of the ultimate 17-member performance group.

 Aside from segments related to the formal competition such as rehearsals and bidding, the show also features contestants' dormitory life and informal group activities like a talent show or cook-off.